- You are here:

 With an inexpensive setup based on a wheelchair and a tablet computer, BBISS Fellow and School of Civil and Environmental Engineering Professor Randall Guensler has helped Atlanta catalog 1,200 miles of sidewalks.

 As residents will tell you, sometimes those paths can be a bumpy, cracked mess.
 But it’s difficult for cities to keep track.
 That’s why Guensler and his students have been working for several years on a simple system to help communities assess the condition of their sidewalks.

-Their latest project includes cataloging 200 miles in Atlanta suburb Cobb County.
+Their latest project includes cataloging 200 miles in an Atlanta suburb in Cobb County.